Lisa-Casey/Assessment-1/README.md

 # What is my interest in IT:

-Even though IT is heavily relied upon in my life, it is something that I do not have a direct interest in.
-I do ensure that I am highly competent and using the software I do need for my career to its full advantage, but outside of work and general IT that we all use for everyday life, I have no desire to widen my skills on a hobby or professional level.
+Even though IT is heavily relied upon in my life, it is something that I do not have a direct interest in unfortunatley.
+I do ensure that I am highly competent in using the software I do need for my career to its full advantage, but outside of work and general IT that we all use for everyday life, I have no desire to widen my skills on a hobby or professional level, but hopefully I do take some skills away from this course that I can use.

 # Why did I choose RMIT: